 Rémy Cointreau’s portfolio of global brands is sold primarily through its own distribution network, which comprises subsidiaries in the United States, Asia, and Western and Central Europe.

-Key dates in Rémy Cointreau's brands history
+Key dates in the history of Rémy Cointreau's brands

 1703 Creation of Mount Gay Rum in Barbados